Landscape character assessments

 • how new development can respect the landscape quality

-The Cumbria Landscape Character Guidance and Toolkit helps us to do this.
+The Cumbria Landscape Character Assessment helps us to do this.

-The Cumbria Landscape Character Guidance and Toolkit maps
+The Cumbria Landscape Character Assessment and Map Book

-The Cumbria Landscape Character Guidance and Toolkit maps describes the character of different landscape types across the county.
-It provides guidance to help maintain their distinctiveness.
+The Cumbria Landscape Character Assessment and Map Book describes the character of different landscape types across the county.
+It provides guidance to help maintain their distinctiveness and informs spatial planning and development management functions within Cumbria.

 Landscape character for other areas